antonioribeiro/a17ex/README.md

 - What is this "image-wrap" on trending?
 Is this image supposed to be shown at some point?
 - Add some blocks to article seeding
 - Add a favicon
-- Set locale / Response cache per locale
+X Set locale / Response cache per locale
 X Enable Google Analytics Stats
 X Author Bio
 X Author Page